tenzir/tenzir/rfc/001-composable-pipelines/README.md

 Zeek's Broker library is a good example for `load<Void, Arrow>`: it yields `broker::data` objects when subscribing to data from a remote machine.
-Likewise, Parquet is a good example for `store<Arrow, Void>`: since one Parquet file has a fixed scheme, but `Arrow` is a heterogenous stream, the implemention is responsible for demultiplexing it and writing it to one file per schema.
+Likewise, Parquet is a good example for `store<Arrow, Void>`: since one Parquet file has a fixed scheme, but `Arrow` is a heterogeneous stream, the implementation is responsible for demultiplexing it and writing it to one file per schema.

 #### Compute